bahmutov/talks/agile-software-quality.md

 feature varies greatly.
 ```

-## People: explicit project's skills required
+## People: list what project needs

 * List 2-3 books / tutorials / training courses required for each project.
 * Run a couple of training sessions

 Example: buy [JavaScript Books](http://bahmutov.calepin.co/javascript-books.html)
-for the office library.
+for the office library, run a book club.

 ```notes
 Add to project's repository README.md a few books that one should read